 If you choose only one other search engine, we recommend focusing your efforts on Bing.
 This Microsoft-based engine is the second most popular option worldwide:

 You can maximize your impact on Bing by optimizing your images, focusing on your social media presence, and registering your business on Bing Places.
-We also recommend submitting your sitemap to Bing Webmaster Tools.
+We also recommend using a sitemap plugin to generate the XML files that you will then use when submitting your sitemaps to Bing Webmaster Tools.

 6. Ignoring Mobile SEO